-My shelves are, at the moment, jam-packed with books, and I’m having trouble to find space to store the last ones that I bought.
-They are just dangerously piling up on the top of my other unread books.
+My shelves are, at the moment, jam-packed with books, and I’m having trouble finding space to store the last ones that I bought.
+They are just dangerously piled on top of my other unread books.
 In order to mitigate that problem, I decided to take from my shelves some of the books that I’m sure I won’t be reading ever again.

 Currently, I still keep on my shelves the majority of the books I read when I was a teenager.
 But I’ve now decided to donate the majority of them to my local library.
 I’ll just keep a few of those I loved the most.
 Those that I won’t keep any longer are by four Portuguese authors, two of them being co-authors:

 Maria Teresa Maia Gonzalez

 Poeta (às vezes)